mdn/content/files/en-us/web/api/service_worker_api/using_service_workers/index.md

     return responseFromCache;
   }

-  // Next try to use the preloaded response, if it's there const preloadResponse = await preloadResponsePromise;
+  // Next try to use (and cache) the preloaded response, if it's there const preloadResponse = await preloadResponsePromise;
   if (preloadResponse) {
     console.info('using preload response', preloadResponse);